adedayo/ldap-sync/README.md

-# Simple Go library for syncing against an LDAP server
+# Simple Go library for reading/syncing against an LDAP server

 A simple library for syncing/downloading the content of an LDAP server.